AngleProtocol/merkl-docs/mechanisms/features/README.md

 ## 🔄 Campaign Reallocation

-Once a campaign has ended, campaign creators can reallocate rewards from any recipient to another address at their discretion.
+Once a campaign has ended, campaign creators can reallocate unclaimed rewards from any recipient to another address at their discretion.

+Campaign creators can also reallocate all unclaimed rewards at once.

+To ensure users have enough time to claim their rewards, this feature is only available after a set period following the campaign’s end.

 **Use Case:**

 - Useful for redirecting rewards from addresses that cannot claim them (e.g., lost wallets, smart contracts without claim functions).
 - No fees are charged for reallocations.

-**🚀 Coming Soon:**
+**Developer:**

+To reallocate rewards, you need to call from the creator address [reallocateCampaignRewards](https://github.com/AngleProtocol/merkl-contracts/blob/1006c8ff64ba3eb4732a19da3cec92d4afc92eb8/contracts/DistributionCreator.sol#L285) with parameters:

-- A feature allowing creators to reallocate all unclaimed rewards to a specified address for free.
+- _campaignId: the campaign ID you want to reallocate unclaimed rewards for
-- To ensure users have enough time to claim their rewards, this feature will only be available after a set period following the campaign’s end.
+- froms: An array of addresses that you want to reallocate from
+- to: the address that should receive the reallocated rewards

+To reallocate all unclaimed rewards, you can set `froms` to `[0x0000000000000000000000000000000000000000]`.

 ## ✏️ Campaign Overrides